 - provide a basic knowledge of neuroanatomy, neurodynamics, neuroimmunology and neuropathobiology related to the manual examination of the nervous system

 - teach safe and effective diagnostic skills in the examination and interpretation of physical dysfunction of the nervous system

 - present neurodynamic movements and techniques as antigenic

 - provide new therapeutic narrative for explaining symptoms in conditions with altered neurodynamics

 - deliver a deeper understanding of known, ‘tough’ clinical presentations such as chronic nerve root problems and persistent entrapment pathologies

 Language: English, Region: United Kingdom

-Courses: Graded Motor Imagery-Italian, Mobilisation of the Neuroimmune System, Explain Pain, Imagerie Motrice Graduelle (GMI), EP Online 2020, EP Online UK, Graded Motor Imagery, Expliquer la Douleur
+Courses: Graded Motor Imagery-Italian, Mobilisation of the Neuroimmune System, Graded Motor Imagery Online Europe, Explain Pain Online Europe, Explain Pain, EP Online 2020, Graded Motor Imagery, Expliquer la Douleur

 Based in London, Tim is a Principal NOI instructor, travelling globally to present courses and to consult on best practice in hospitals and clinics.